This is a log of my fourth tour to Torres del Paine where Grey Lake is located.

 The airport is about 10 minutes away and taxies arrive immediately after calling, costing about 10 dollars.
 Not sure if Uber was available.

 The Coffee Maker is the small restaurant belonging to the Kau Lodge, where we were staying.
 It has a set of dishes, and they serve the breakfast that is included with the lodging.

 The coffee is very good as well as the pastry.
 As the hotel is in front of the Estuary, from your table you have a beautiful view of the sunset, however during December sunset is at 10PM and dusk until about 11PM, by that time the restaurant is closed, if you were planning to have drink.

 Covid had an impact on a few restaurants at Puerto Natales.
 We were looking for a beer factory, but we found it apparently permanently closed.
 The ones that were opened were not what we were looking for.
 We already had lunch at the Asador Patagónico, when we found a restaurant that had a very formal construction.
 The interior had the format of the old traditional restaurant.
 Named Última Esperanza (Last Hope), taking the name of the Seno de la Última Esperanza, close to Puerto Natales.

 We both had beaf prepared in different formats: “Milanesa” Milanese and “Lomo a lo Pobre” beaf with onions, potatoes and topped with 2 eggs.

 Both dishes were excellent.
-We noticed that there were not tourists, they were all local families.
+We noticed that there were no tourists, they were all local families.

 During the entire week of my fourth tour to Grey Lake we had very good weather, we were told being lucky.
 Had different cloud formations, including lenticular clouds (story of another post), two trips over the lake with excellent light.
-Although flights and boat rides were full, there was a grate reduction of travelers.
+Although flights and boat rides were fully booked, there was a grate reduction of travelers.